davidlizhonghuang/NG2CLIAspNetWebAPI/README.md

         2, create some CRUD APIs to be used.
         3, install IIS asp.net core hosting in window component as below https://go.microsoft.com/fwlink/?linkid=844461
-        4, restart IIS web serve and publish this asp.net core web APIs to a folder such as publishoutput 5, create a virtual directory in IIS web server 6, convert this virtual directory to a web application 7, open the api link to get json data such as http://localhost/TimesheetAPIs/api/home/menus, this will return
+        4, restart IIS web server
+        5, publish this asp.net core web APIs to a folder such as publishoutput 6, create a virtual directory in IIS web server 7, convert this virtual directory to a web application 8, open the api link to get json data such as http://localhost/TimesheetAPIs/api/home/menus, this will return
         ["Home","Products","Services","Components","Contacts"]